 Clearpoint offers budget and credit counseling free of charge.
 Pricing for debt management programs varies by state but will never exceed $50.
 Student loan counseling is available for a fee of $99.

-Clearpoint offers pre-filing counseling and pre-discharge education for $50 per household, or for $20 in select states.
+Clearpoint offers pre-filing counseling and pre-discharge education for $50 per household.

 Clearpoint offers an eight-hour online Homebuyer Workshop for $35 per person and various seminars and workshops with pricing that varies by location, size of the audience, and type of presentation.